cube3power/atsd/rule-engine/functions-property.md

   property_values(string s) [string]
 ```

-Returns a list of property tag values for the current entity given the property [search string](property-search.md) `s`.
+Returns a list of property tag values for the current entity in the window for the specified [property search](property-search.md) expression `s`.

 The list is empty if the property or tag is not found.